Stephen K. Amos

-Stephen Kehinde Amos (born 3 December 1967) is a British comedian and television personality.
+Stephen K. Amos (born 3 December 1967) is a British comedian and television personality.
 A regular on the international comedy circuit, he is known for including his audience members during his shows.
 He began his career as a compere at the Big Fish comedy clubs in South London, and has been nominated for Chortle's Best Compere Award three times in 2004, 2007 and 2008.

 Performances and tours

 Amos has performed stand up at the Edinburgh Festival Fringe every year since 2003, after making his debut in 2001.
 During the 2006 Fringe, he performed the revealing solo show All of Me, in which he publicly acknowledged his own homosexuality to his audience for the first time.

 He hosted a chat show on weekends (in addition to his own show), performed as a guest at various extra festival shows, such as Spank!, and performed daily in Stewart Lee's production of Eric Bogosian's play Talk Radio.
 Away from the fringe, Amos is a regular performer at The Comedy Store, London, featuring on the bill several evenings each month, as well as various other venues around central London.

 Amos appeared in the winning team at the Melbourne International Comedy Festival's Great Debate in 2006, 2007, and 2008 for the negative team, and in 2009 for the affirmative team.
 In May 2007, he appeared at the New Zealand International Comedy festival where he won the award for Best International Comedian.
 He performed at the 2007 Class Clowns State Final in South Australia.

 During the end of 2008 and the beginning of 2009, he embarked on a United Kingdom tour of his show Find the Funny.
 In the winter of 2009 and 2010, he sold out his second national tour The Feelgood Factor.
 In 2012 and 2013, he performed his Laughter Is My Agenda tour.

 As an actor, he performed in both the Edinburgh Fringe and London run of a version of One Flew Over the Cuckoo's Nest.
 His debut DVD was released in November 2009 entitled Find The Funny – Live.
 His second DVD was released in November 2010 entitled The Feelgood Factor.

 Amos hosted, and performed a short set on the main stage at London's Gay Pride parade on 3 June 2010.
 Amos performed on the alternative stage at Reading Festival on 27 August 2010, and the Leeds Festival on 28 August 2010.
 He received a standing ovation for both performances.
 In March 2017, Amos featured on the 339th episode of the podcast based in Melbourne, The Little Dum Dum Club, which was recorded live at the European Bier Cafe in Melbourne's CBD.

 In 2022, Amos appeared in the West End cast of My Fair Lady at the London Coliseum, playing Alfred P Doolittle.